7-Year Child Concession

-The Immigration Authorities will accept a human rights claim is where a child who is under the age of 18 has resided in the UK for the last 7 years.
+The Immigration Authorities will accept a human rights claim where a child who is under the age of 18 has lived in the UK for the last 7 years.

-Please bear in mind that it is not enough simply to state that the child has resided for 7 years, this must be proven through documentation.
+Please bear in mind that it is not enough simply to state that the child has lived for 7 years, this must be proven through documentation.

 The rules do however require that the child and the parent must have a genuine and subsisting parental relationship in the UK.
 It seems likely therefore, that an absent father would not benefit from a child he had no contact with, falling under these rules.

 It must also be proved that it would not be reasonable to expect the child to leave the UK.

 It seems that this test is drafted to be relatively easy to meet, especially given the fact that the child is likely to be in full-time schooling at the time of the application.

 How to commence with Westkin for your 7-year child case.

 1. Call our offices and we will spend a few moments assessing your case.
 This is to check whether on a preliminary basis, it seems that the case might have merit.

 2. If the case, seems like it has merit, you will then be invited to a consultation with an experienced lawyer who can spend an hour going through the evidence and case with you.
 The cost of this consultation is £125 plus VAT (£150 in total).